superseriousbusiness/gotosocial/docs/configuration/index.md

 It can be necessary to have a `config.yaml` in a container, as some settings aren't easily managed with environment variables or command line flags.

-To do so, create the `config.yaml` on host, and then mount it anywhere you please inside the container.
-Then, set the `command` to pass the location of the configuration file.
-For `docker-compose.yaml`, you can amend it like so:
+To do so, create a `config.yaml` on the host, mount it in the container and then tell GoToSocial to pickup the configuration file.
+The latter can be done by either setting the command the container is run with to `--config-path /path/inside/container/to/config.yaml` or using the `GTS_CONFIG_PATH` environment variable.

+For a compose file, you can amend the configuration like so:

 ```yaml
 services: